 The category comprises a broad range of gold boxes and objects of vertu, from luxurious royal presentation snuff-boxes to delicate sealing-wax cases.
 Gold snuff-boxes were impressive gifts exchanged between royalty, aristocrats and court dignitaries.
 These elegant boxes were also given as mementoes to loved ones and continue to hold a highly personal allure for collectors.
 Primarily dating from the 18th and 19th centuries, object of vertu are made of precious materials such as crystal, mother-of-pearl, tortoiseshell, lacquer, carved hardstones, jewels, and as many as four colours of gold.
 Often sumptuously adorned with enamels, painted miniatures, or micromosaics, these objects perfectly encapsulate the important stylistic elements of their time.

-Christie’s hosts two sales of Important Portrait Miniatures and Gold Boxes in London at King Street and two sales of Important Silver, Objects of Vertu and Russian Works of Art in New York.
+Christie’s hosts two sales of Important Gold Boxes in London at King Street each year.